 There's also less paperwork than with an individual 401 (k) plan.
 Because the SIMPLE IRA is designed like a traditional IRA, your contributions are tax-deductible in the year you make them, and your earnings will increase with deferred taxes.
 You can also contribute to a traditional or Roth IRA on your own.
 Consider a SIMPLE IRA if you want the opportunity to contribute as a business owner and as an individual, but don't expect to need the higher plan contribution limits of an individual 401 (k) plan.

+This retirement plan for the self-employed is also better if you have employees and don't qualify for an individual 401 (k) plan.
 Technically, a health savings account isn't a retirement plan, but you can use it to set aside money for your retirement.
 You can use this account in addition to one of the other retirement plans for the self-employed and a traditional or Roth IRA.
 In fact, I contribute to an individual 401 (k) plan and an HSA every year.

-HSAs are available to taxpayers, including business owners, who have a high-deductible health plan.
+HSAs are available to taxpayers, including business owners, who have a high-deductible health plan. .
 In other words, your HSA contributions are tax-deductible, and you won't pay any taxes when you make withdrawals for eligible medical expenses.
 If you make withdrawals for ineligible reasons, the amount will be subject to income taxes plus a 20% penalty.
-That said, if you keep your HSA funds until you're 65 or older, withdrawals for non-medical reasons will continue to be subject to income tax, but not to the additional 20% penalty.
-As a result, an HSA can function in a similar way to a tax-deferred retirement account.